Nisha318/cloud-network-segmentation/README.md

 Internet traffic terminates at the **Application Load Balancer (ALB)** in the DMZ.
 The App and Data tiers are never directly exposed to the internet.

-## Architecture Diagram (Logical)

-is **not inside a ```mermaid block**, so GitHub just shows raw text.

----

-## 2️⃣ The diagram content itself is correct (minor formatting tweak)

-Your node and edge definitions are almost perfect.
-We just need to wrap everything correctly.

----

-## ✅ EXACT FIX — Copy/Paste This

-Replace your entire diagram section with **this exact Markdown**:

 ```markdown
 ## Architecture Diagram (Logical)